Expedited Application Process

 The Ohio Governor’s Expedited Pardon Project has established the following process:

-- Step 1: Applicants must complete and submit the required documents.
-See the Can I apply? page for eligibility.
-See the How to apply page for full instructions.
+- Step 1: Applicants must complete and submit an Intake Packet.
+See the Can I apply? page for eligibility requirements.
+See How to apply for application instructions.

-- Step 2: The project team (consisting of faculty, staff and students at the Reentry Clinic at The University of Akron School of Law and the Drug Enforcement and Policy Center at The Ohio State University Moritz College of Law) will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.
+- Step 2: The Project Team will review Intake Packets as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.

-Meeting the minimum requirements does not guarantee admission to the program.
-Partnering law schools have discretion to decline applications that do not align with the mission of the program.
+Note: Meeting the minimum requirements does not guarantee admission to the project.
+The project team has discretion to decline applications that do not align with the mission of the project.

 If an applicant does not meet the specific criteria established for the expedited application process, or if the project team is not able to prepare the full pardon application due to limited resources or otherwise declines the application, the project team will notify the applicant as soon as possible and provide the applicant with information about the traditional pardon process.

-In addition, even after having been initially accepted into this pardon project, if an applicant is involved in subsequent criminal activity or if there are other new developments that may dramatically diminish the prospects for a pardon, the project team may notify the applicant of a need to shift into the traditional pardon process.
+If after acceptance into the expedited pardon project an applicant is involved in subsequent criminal activity or if there are other new developments that may dramatically diminish the prospects for a pardon, the project team may advise the project client to pursue a traditional pardon.